First off, that wasn't a question. I'll let it slide this time.

 - You realize that when all is said and done, you'll have a ring, a dress, and photos.
 You picked the best ring, the perfect dress, and now you want to ensure you get the best photos possible.

 - My images speak to you in a certain way - the way the subjects look happy, more alive, like they're having fun.
 And you like that.

 - Like me, you're one of those people who hates having your picture taken so you want to hire someone who makes it easy, pleasant, and even fun.
 But at the same time, you want them invisible most of the day.

 - You are the type of person who prefers to deal directly with the artist who will meet with you personally over a glass of wine, good IPA, or triple grande soy iced skinny hazelnut no foam latte.
-Most importantly, you want to work with someone who will give you one-on-one personalized attention from start to finish.
+Most importantly, you want to work with someone who will give you personal attention from start to finish.